AdonisEnProvence/Turing/README.md

 - Reset

 But also edit the input and machine configuration from the related text fields.
-The client will notify the user about any machine nor input configuration error.
+The client will notify the user about any machine or input configuration error.

 ## The command line

-You can execute Turing machine in local using the CLI.
+You can execute Turing machine locally using the CLI:
-Such as:

 ```
-_build/default/bin/turing run our-machines/02n.json "000" --color
+_build/default/bin/turing run our-machines/02n.json "000"
 Interpreter starting...
 [<0>00] (one, 0) -> (two, 0, right)
 [0<0>0] (two, 0) -> (one, 0, right)